nyonson/raiju/README.md

 ## daemon

 This is where the magic really happens.
-The `daemon` command keeps the raiju process alive and listens for channel updates form LND which trigger fee updates (e.g. a channel's liquidity sinks below the low level and needs its fees updated).
-So as liquidity ebbs and flows, fees are instantly updated to *passively* push thigns in the right direction.
-The daemon process also periodically (every 12 hours) calls `rebalance` under the hood to *actively* balance liquidity to help move thigs along.
+The `daemon` command keeps the raiju process alive in order to listen for channel updates from LND when liquidity has shifted (e.g. a routed payment).
+As liquidity ebbs and flows, raiju instantly updates fees to *passively* push thigns in the right direction (e.g. a channel's liquidity sinks below the low level and needs its fees updated).
+The daemon process also periodically (every 12 hours) calls `rebalance` in order to *actively* balance liquidity to help move thigs along.

 ### systemd automation